lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 ***
 TECHNICAL REQUIREMENTS:

-- Matlab (version 2021b): The routine was developed and tested in this version.
+- Matlab (version 2021b): The routine was developed and tested in this version

 The routine uses the following third party functions:
 - TIE toolbox (Rauch et al. 2019, [Link to GITHub repository](https://github.com/geoloar/TIE-toolbox/))